Did You Buy or Win a Resort Vacation Certificate?

 To really answer the question, “Is it really free”, you first need to understand how cruise lines price their cruises.
 If you go online to www.Carnival.com or www.NCL.com or www.RoyalCaribbean.com, you can get the price for a 3-day, 4-day or a 7-day cruise.
 When you look at the pricing, remember that the price is per person based upon double occupancy.
 You also need to know that the advertised price includes the port fees but does not include the government taxes.

 Please also remember that Carnival or the other cruise lines don’t have any connection with the “free cruise certificates” at all.
-These certificates are sold to timeshare companies and auto dealers, etc… as incentives to get buyers into their place of business.
+These certificates are sold to timeshare companies and auto dealers, and realtors, etc… as incentives to get buyers into their place of business or as gifts to their clients for making a purchase.
 The incentive company manages the certificates and the booking of the cruises when the certificates are redeemed.
 They will also sell you upgrades, travel insurance, etc…

 VisionOfTheSeas